-Name Changes - Any name changes should be submitted on the Change of Name and/or Address form and forwarded to the Human Resources Department.
-A copy of the new Social Security card showing your name change must accompany the form.
-The Change of Name and/or Address form can be found on the Baldwin County Public Schools website at www.bcbe.org.
+Any name changes should be submitted on the Change of Name and/or Address form and forwarded to the Human Resources Department.
+A copy of the new social security card showing your name change must accompany the form.

 The Employee Self Service Portal (ESS)